Louis Theroux: Miami Mega Jail

 Louis Theroux: Miami Mega Jail is a British television documentary film presented by and featuring Louis Theroux.
 It is in two parts, with part one initially shown on 22 May 2011 and part two shown on 29 May 2011.

-The programme follows Theroux as he spends time in the Miami-Dade County jail system: the Pre-Trial Detention Center (PTDC) (formerly known as DCJ or "Main Jail"); Metro West Detention Center (Metro West); Turner Guilford Knight Correctional Center (TGK); and the Miami-Dade County Corrections and Rehabilitation Department Boot Camp Program (Boot Camp).
+The programme follows Theroux as he spends time in the Miami-Dade County jail system: the Pre-Trial Detention Center (PTDC) (formerly known as DCJ or "Main Jail"); Metro West Detention Center (Metro West); Turner Guilford Knight Correctional Center (TGK); and the Miami-Dade County Corrections and Rehabilitation Department Boot Camp Program.

 Content

 Theroux spends time in "Main Jail" (PTDC), one of the most notorious sections of the Miami jail system, including time on the fifth and sixth floors of the PTDC, where many of the most volatile inmates are incarcerated.
 Being held for pre-trial, the inmates are to be considered innocent until proven guilty.
 In part two, he also spends time in the Miami-Dade Boot Camp.